top of page

 4) The Seleucid Empire, initially under Seleucus I Nicator, covering Anatolia, Syria, Babylon, Persia and beyond, which captured Jerusalem in 200BC, making the Seleucid Empire the fifth head of the Beast).

-11 Yea, he magnified himself even to the prince of the host (Christ), and by him the daily sacrifice was taken away, and (when) the place of the sanctuary was cast down (the Jerusalem Temple, along with the entire city, was destroyed in 70AD).
+11 Yea, he magnified himself even to the prince of the host (Christ), and by him the daily sacrifice was taken away, and the place of the sanctuary was cast down (the Jerusalem Temple, along with the entire city, was destroyed in 70AD).

 13 Then I heard one saint speaking, and another saint said unto that certain saint which spake, How long shall be the vision concerning the daily sacrifice, and the transgression of desolation, to give both the sanctuary (the Temple and the Temple Mount) and the host (the Jews) to be trodden under foot?